Aliqoli Mirza Qajar: Government roles

-By the end of the decade, he became the supervisor of education and crafts; director of a European-model public hospital in Dar ul-Funun, and director of government newspapers and printing houses in Tehran and in the provinces.
-He built telegraph lines and modern factories, and he governed his estate, whose income he spent to expand Dar ul-Funun.
+By the end of the decade, he became the supervisor of education and crafts; director of a European-model public hospital in Dar al-Fonun, and director of government newspapers and printing houses in Tehran and in the provinces.
+He built telegraph lines and modern factories, and he governed his estate, whose income he spent to expand Dar al-Fonun.
 In 1865–1866, Aliqoli Mirza had another telegraph line built between Bushehr and Jolfa that connected with British lines and Russian lines in the Caucasus.
-As the telegraph grew speedily in Persia, Naser al-Din Shah in 1876–1877 created the telegraph office, with Aliqoli Khan Mokber al-Dowleh as its minister.
+As the telegraph grew speedily in Iran, Naser al-Din Shah in 1876–1877 created the telegraph office, with Aliqoli Khan Mokber al-Dowleh as its minister.
 Responsibilities for trade, mines, and industries were also assigned to new ministries, although for a time in 1876–1877, Aliqoli Mirza regained control of the mines.

 Aliqoli Mirza accompanied the Shah on his trip to Europe in 1873 and was one of the signers of the Reuter concession.
 He launched his most important scholarly contribution, the first modern Persian encyclopedia, Nameh-ye Daneshvaran, by royal decree in 1877.

 In 1873, when the Shah organised the Council of Benevolent Reforms on the advice of the new prime minister, Mirza Hosein Khan Sepahsalar, he recruited Aliqoli Mirza as a member.
 Aliqoli Mirza at first had hopes of the council becoming a European-style parliament, but was disappointed to find out that he was acting as an "obsequious propaganda puppet", in his words, and resigned from his position.
 Afterwards, he joined the opposition of Sepahsalar, mostly because of his fear of losing his positions.